confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 1. The Workload is confidentiality- and integrity-isolated from its hosting environment as well as peer workloads throughout the lifetime of the Workload instance
 2. Any credential representing a Workload Identity is strongly bound to that Workload instance
-3. A Workload Credential can be traced back to the Workload’s Provenance and the credential issuer
+3. A Workload Credential can be traced back to the Workload’s Provenance, either at runtime or for a later audit

 # Integration of Confidential Computing into WIMSE
 **Secure Key Storage & Cryptographic Operations:**